 Why it’s Important and How to Use It

 Every customer has a journey.
-Mapping the customer journey, really understanding all its nuances can make the difference between, ho-hum sales and OMG sales.
-In this post, we’ll talk about how customers’ interest is a key component of their journey.
+Mapping the customer journey and really understanding all its nuances can make the difference between ho-hum sales and OMG sales.
+This post will discuss how customers’ interest is a key component of their journey.
 How connecting messaging to interest gently draws customers through the marketing funnel and sets up the sales funnel for maximum ROI.
 Finally, we’ll look at how mapping the digital customer journey sets your business up for long-term relationships with customers.

 Understanding the Customer Interest Curve

 A customer’s interest in a product or service isn’t in a steady state.
 Nor is it off and on.
 Most of the time, they have no interest in the category.
 They don’t have a problem that needs to be solved.
 Or their needs are being solved satisfactorily.
 At this stage, it’s important to recognize that all the marketing in the world isn’t going to reach them.
 Your messages are lost in the wash of marketing noise they experience daily.
 Sorry.
 It’s true, so don’t waste your time and budget trying to push this stone up the hill.

 But, when their situation changes, when they identify a need or wish to reconsider their choices, their interest begins to climb.
 Now they start seeing marketing, yours and your competition’s.
 Now’s the time to begin the engagement.
 But understand where they are in their journey.
 It’s still early days.
 They are in information-gathering mode, and a hard sell now will just turn them away.

 The technical label for this stage is Consideration.
 They are exploring their choices and weighing their options.